Skip to content

 • Or accept that this destination shouldn’t be reachable at all, and figure out why the agent tried.

-The Sidecar has no capability matching (session_id, action_class, resource) for this request.
+The Sidecar could not find or verify a capability matching (session_id, action, resource) for this request.
 Check:

 • Is a capability seed for this agent loaded?
 Look at the Sidecar’s startup log for seeded N capability.

-• Does the capability’s action_set include the request’s action_class?
+• Does the capability’s action_set include the request’s action?

 • Does the capability’s resource_scope match the request’s host+path?

 The token is past its expiry.
 Issue a fresh one.
-If this happens “right after” issuance, you have clock drift between Authority and Sidecar — bump [capability_validation].clock_skew_tolerance_seconds.
+If this happens “right after” issuance, you have clock drift between Authority and Sidecar — bump [sidecar.capability_validation].clock_skew_tolerance_seconds.

 Someone revoked the token_id (intentional or accidental).
 Cross-check the Authority’s revocations.txt.